samperochkin/learning-block-exchangeability/README.md

 Contains the results obtained with the scripts in simulation-study2-scripts.

 # application-NASDAQ100
-Contains necessary scripts to apply the algorithm in high-dimensional settings on log-returns.
+Contains necessary scripts to apply the algorithm when the number of variables is relatively large settings (on stocks data).

 # application-1330
 Contains a toy example with 1330 variables and 29 observations developped for an application to data that cannot be made available.